Usher syndrome: Treatment

 Since Usher syndrome results from the loss of a gene, gene therapy that adds the proper protein back ("gene replacement") may alleviate it, provided the added protein becomes functional.
 Recent studies of mouse models have shown one form of the disease—that associated with a mutation in myosin VIIa—can be alleviated by replacing the mutant gene using a lentivirus.
 However, some of the mutated genes associated with Usher syndrome encode very large proteins—most notably, the USH2A and GPR98 proteins, which have roughly 6000 amino-acid residues.
-Gene replacement therapy for such large proteins may be difficult.
+Scientists have successfully treated mice with Usher syndrome type 1C, which has a relatively small affected gene.